JethroData/Tools/README.md

 `AnalyzeData.py [-i <rows to read>] [-d <delimiter>] [-q <quote char>] [-n] [-c] [-g <table name>] [<input file>]`

 ####Where
 * -i: Number of rows to read from the input.
+Default=unlimited.
 * -d: The input data delimiter.
 * -q: The input data quote character.
 This allows a delimiter character inside quotes as part of the data.
+Default=" (double quotes).
-* -n: Indicates whether the first row contains the column names.
+* -n: If specified, treats the first row as headers row which contains the column names.
 * -c: CSV formatted output.
 Write the output report as a tab delimited file instead of a formatted table.
 Installing tabulate is not required in this mode.
 * -g: Generate a create table script and a description file using the given table name.
 * <input file>: The input file to read.
 If not specified, read from standard input.